 About the Engaging Scientists Campus Events

 The American Association for the Advancement of Science (AAAS) sought competitive proposals from U.S. universities interested in holding a science communication and engagement event on their campus, with hosting expenses for the event to be covered by AAAS.
-The primary goal of these events is to explore challenges, opportunities, and effective strategies for constructive dialogue about science by scientists with diverse (and particularly with religious/spiritual) publics, drawing on existing AAAS expertise and recent peer-reviewed research in science communication.
-The events will include:
+The primary goal of these events was to explore challenges, opportunities, and effective strategies for constructive dialogue about science by scientists with diverse (and particularly with religious/spiritual) publics, drawing on existing AAAS expertise and recent peer-reviewed research in science communication.
+The events included: